seanbreckenridge/twitchlive/README.md

 ### Setup

-* Go to [the dev console](https://dev.twitch.tv/console/apps) and create a application; you can use `http://localhost` as the callback URL, it won't be used for this application.
+* Go to the [twitch developer console](https://dev.twitch.tv/console/apps) and create a application; you can use `http://localhost` as the callback URL, it won't be used for this application.
 * Click 'Manage' and save your `ClientID`.
 * Install [go](https://golang.org/) if you haven't already, make sure your `$GOPATH` and `$GOBIN` environment variables are set.
 * `go get -u "github.com/seanbreckenridge/twitchlive"`